Skip to main content

 Register cluster by CLI

-karmadactl register is used to register member clusters to the Karmada control plane with PULL mode.
+karmadactl register is used to register member clusters to the Karmada control plane with Pull mode.
 Be different from the karmadactl join which registers a cluster with Push mode, karmadactl register registers a cluster to Karmada control plane with Pull mode.

 Note: it needs to configure kube-public/cluster-info ConfigMap in Karmada control plane to specify a server that has been signed by root CA and can be accessed by member clusters.